Merzasphor/MWSE/docs/source/lua/type/tes3mobileActor.rst

 `isDead`_ (`boolean`_)
     Read-only.
 True if the actor is dead.

+`isFalling`_ (`boolean`_)
+    Direct access to the actor's current movement flags, showing if the actor is falling.
+This is when the actor is falling without having jumped, e.g. if they walked off a ledge.

 `isFlying`_ (`boolean`_)
     Direct access to the actor's current movement flags, showing if the actor is flying.